vittxr/hangman_game/README.md

 # Python CLI Hangame

-An OOP project for university.
+An OOP project for UTP university.

 The project has the following functionalities as required by the project requirements: